Electric-Coin-Company/zcash-light-client-ffi/README.md

 1. Provide language bindings for the zcash rust library, in the `rust` directory.
 2. Packaging for common dependency managers within those language eco systems.

-Currently implemented is building for apple platforms as an `xcframework` and for distribution via Swift Package Manager and CocoaPods.
+Currently implemented is building for apple platforms as an `xcframework` and for distribution via Swift Package Manager.

 ## Building